- Author: Kathy Keatley Garvey

 "I am basically all pro-bee,” Mussen told the American Bee Journal in a two-part feature story published in September 2011.
 “Whatever I can do for bees, I do it...It doesn't matter whether there is one hive in the backyard or 15,000 colonies.
 Bees are bees and the bees' needs are the bees' needs.”

+Celebration of Life.
 A Celebration of Life is planned from 4 to 6 p.m., Sunday, Aug.
 28 in the Putah Creek Lodge, UC Davis campus.
-RSVP here.
-A webinar will be produced by UC Davis distinguished professor Walter Leal.
-The link is on the RSVP site.
+RSVP here (note: attendance is now closed).
+For those unable to attend, a live webinar will be produced by UC Davis distinguished professor Walter Leal of the Department of Molecular and Cellular Biology, and a former chair of the Department of Entomology.
+Registration is underway here at https://bit.ly/3czl5Am.
+It also will be on YouTube.